andrewcodes404/redux-react-quill/README.md

 Setup and ready for redux-form, redux-thunk, axios, firebase

-you will need to set up  .env.development  in ./src
+you will need to set up  .env  in ./src

 Looks like this